Homepage

 7. Arico Nuevo

-Although there’s not a huge amount to do here, it’s a brilliant, quiet example of a traditional Tenerife town – in this case, one which dates back to the 18th century, when travellers came here to bathe in its natural springs.
+Although there’s not a huge amount to do here, it’s a brilliant, quiet example of a traditional Tenerife town – Arico Nuevo dates back to the 18th century, when travellers came here to bathe in its natural springs.

 Where to stay in Arico Nuevo

 Hotels are slim on the ground here (read: non-existent), which we’re seeing as a good thing, because it means that Arico Nuevo rarely gets crowded.
-Visitors generally base themselves on the coast, or at one of a handful of independent hotels on Arico Nuevo’s outskirts.
-These hotels tend to have a focus on wellness, and one example is EcoHotel El Agua, where guests come to embrace everything from yoga retreats to workshops focusing on Hippocratic medicine.
+Visitors generally base themselves on the coast, or at one of a handful of independent, wellness-themed hotels on Arico Nuevo’s outskirts.
+One example is EcoHotel El Agua, where guests come to embrace everything from yoga retreats to workshops focusing on Hippocratic medicine.

 8. Icod de los Vinos